Recent news , undercurrents and breaking waves in the mistLY

 is where I hide", released simultaneously with the book,

-is a full on rock'n'roll album recorded at Soundpark in Melbourne by Dave
+was a full on rock'n'roll album recorded at Soundpark in Melbourne by Dave

 Graney and the Lurid Yellow Mist and mixed by Victor Van Vugt